Primary Stylistic Influences:

 , it isn't always treated as kindly by music critics

-, many of whom seem to see it as Hair Metal
+, many of whom seem to regard it as Hair Metal

 without any make-up on.
-The epithet "corporate rock" was originally applied to this type of music, with "Dad rock" also popping up sometime around the late nineties.
-The emergence of Punk Rock
+The epithet "corporate rock" was originally applied to this type of music, with "Dad rock" also popping up sometime around the late '90s.

 It's worth noting that the sort of stadium rock played by bands like U2